|The dedication of the Donald J. Clifford, SJ Board Room|

 The Board of Directors of the Institute for Jewish-Catholic Relations of Saint Joseph’s University consists of approximately thirty members, with a roughly equal number of Catholics and Jews.
-Members are from the greater Delaware Valley community together with representation from the office of the dean of the College of Arts and Sciences, from the Department of Theology and Religious Studies, and from the student population of Saint Joseph’s University.
+Members are from the greater Delaware Valley community together with representation from the offices of university provost and the dean of the College of Arts and Sciences, and from the Department of Theology and Religious Studies.
 Members from outside Saint Joseph’s University are appointed for renewable three-year terms.
-Board meetings are chaired by the director of the Institute for Jewish-Catholic Relations.
+Board meetings are chaired by the directors of the Institute for Jewish-Catholic Relations.

-Board members are encouraged to use contacts which they have to help advance the mission of the Institute.
+Board members are encouraged to use their contacts to help advance the mission of the Institute.
 They are encouraged to promote enthusiastically the Institute’s mission, strengths and successes to friends, colleagues and associates, and to attend important Institute events whenever possible.
 Board members support the Institute’s work through their advisory, networking, and/or financial contributions.

 |Pamela Z Cacchione, PhD, APRN, GNP, BC||Associate Professor of Geropsychiatric Nursing - Clinician Educator, University of Pennsylvania